simbroadcasts/lfs-api/README.md

 #### `LFSAPI.lookupVehicleDriveType(id)`

-Lookup the index fetched from the vehicle API.
+Lookup the `drive` property index fetched from the vehicle API.
 A list of drive types is available via the `LFSAPI.vehicleDriveTypes` static property.

 #### `LFSAPI.lookupVehicleShiftType(id)`

-Lookup the index fetched from the vehicle API.
+Lookup the `shiftType` property index fetched from the vehicle API.
 A list of shift types is available via the `LFSAPI.vehicleShiftTypes` static property.

 ### Usage Example